djmisha/beehappycali.com/BeeHappyCali.com.md

 ## Phase Four

--  FORM: add error if field is empty string ''
+- improve images
+- add how mny times you clicked like bees.
+- add scroll to form after submit
+- add flyout chat bee with scrolling to form, and text
+- phone number bigger, with icon, and better color
--  FORM: add shake effect to empty fields, and color change
+- [✓] FORM: add shake effect to empty fields, and color change
+- [✓] add we are online
+- [✓] FORM: add error if field is empty string ''

 ## Phase Three